Jack the Ripper: The Women

 On the night of 29 September at around 8.30 pm, she was discovered lying blind drunk in Aldgate High Street by Police Constable Louis Robinson and was taken into custody at Bishopsgate Police Station to sober up.
 She was deemed sober enough to leave by around 1.00 am the following morning but she wasn’t released until she provided the police with her name which she said was Mary Anne Kelly, an interesting choice of alias as the final victim of the Ripper was to be Mary Kelly.
 She then headed off back towards Aldgate and was last seen alive at 1.35 am in Mitre Square not far from the Great Synagogue of London.

-Catherine was a woman who clearly feared losing the few possessions she had for she carried them with her at all times.
+Catherine was a woman who clearly feared losing the few possessions she had for she always carried them with her.
 On her body were found two clay pipes, a tin containing tea, a tin containing sugar, an empty matchbox, a red flannel with pins and needles attached, a ball of hemp, a number of buttons and a thimble, six pieces of soap, a teaspoon, a table knife, and a tin with two pawn tickets in it.

 She is believed to have been born in Limerick, Ireland, sometime in 1863, but her family moved to Wales soon after her birth and she was raised in Caernarfonshire where she became a fluent Welsh speaker.
 It was when she moved to Cardiff to live with a cousin that she first turned to prostitution.